render-engine/render-engine-parser/README.md

-# Render Engine Parsers
+# Render Engine `BasePageParser`

-The page parser system used for making content for Render Engine.
+The `BasePageParser` is used for making content for Render Engine.
 Parsers are used to parse the content of a page and convert it to HTML.
 The parser is specified in the page attributes as `Parser`.

 This is meant to be used by Render Enging but can be used as a base dependency for building custom Render Engine Parsers.